 Generally, the best thing to do is take your kid seriously and help them navigate their emotions.
 One good technique is encouraging them to reenact the scenarios that make them uncomfortable through play, in a context that they control.
 If you can’t readily identify those scenarios, psychologists have identified a slate of fears your kid is likely to experience.
 It’s like the scariest Chinese takeout menu ever!
 Here’s a rundown, and some ways to manage them besides repeating, “Chuckles didn’t mean to scare you, he’s just aggressively happy!”

 Fear Of The Dark

-If they’re already convinced something’s under the bed, use these anti-ghost stories from a sociologist who studies them.
+If they’re already convinced a monster is under the bed, use these anti-ghost stories from a sociologist who studies them.
 If it’s just the dark itself, pump the brakes on your insistence that the door stay closed.
 Try these tricks instead:

 - Do the nightlight thing.
 Experiment with placement to avoid spooky shadows.

 - Hang after lights out.
 Talk about how things look different in the dark, which is why mama likes it.

 - Keep the door cracked.
 You’ll seem more accessible for comfort and monster fighting.

 - Don’t be too accessible.
 No climbing into bed with you, unless you never want to be in the dark alone with mama ever, ever again.